m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 - Any time we discover an API or web form that includes a `url` parameter, we always want to check it for a Server-Side Request Forgery vulnerability.

 ## Server-Side Request Forgery Discovery
+Server-Side Request Forgery (SSRF) is a vulnerability where an attacker tricks a server into making unauthorized requests.
+Because the request originates from the server, it may access internal resources, such as services on localhost, internal IP ranges, or systems behind firewalls or reverse proxies.